dhellmann/pymotw/PyMOTW/threading/index.rst

 Determining the current thread
 ==============================

 Using arguments to identify or name the thread is cumbersome, and unnecessary.
-Each Thread instance has a name with a default value that you can change as the thread is created.
+Each :class:`Thread` instance has a name with a default value that you can change as the thread is created.
 Naming threads is useful if you have a server process with multiple service threads handling different operations.

 .. include:: threading_names.py
     :literal:
     :start-after: #end_pymotw_header

 The debug output includes the name of the current thread on each line.
-The lines with "Thread-1" in the thread name column correspond to the unnamed thread w2.
+The lines with ``"Thread-1"`` in the thread name column correspond to the unnamed thread ``w2``.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'threading_names.py'))
 .. }}}
 .. {{{end}}}

-Of course, in most programs you won't use print to debug.
-The logging module supports embedding the thread name in every log message using the formatter code %(threadName)s.
+Of course, in most programs you won't use ``print`` to debug.
+The :mod:`logging` module supports embedding the thread name in every log message using the formatter code ``%(threadName)s``.
 Including thread names in log messages makes it easier to trace those messages back to their source.

 .. include:: threading_names_log.py
     :literal: